Opsumit Prescribing Information

 Endothelin (ET)-1 and its receptors (ETA and ETB) mediate a variety of deleterious effects, such as vasoconstriction, fibrosis, proliferation, hypertrophy, and inflammation.
 In disease conditions such as PAH, the local ET system is upregulated and is involved in vascular hypertrophy and in organ damage.

-Macitentan is an endothelin receptor antagonist that prevents the binding of ET-1 to both ETA and ETB receptors.
+Macitentan is an endothelin receptor antagonist that inhibits the binding of ET-1 to both ETA and ETB receptors.
 Macitentan displays high affinity and sustained occupancy of the ET receptors in human pulmonary arterial smooth muscle cells.
 One of the metabolites of macitentan is also pharmacologically active at the ET receptors and is estimated to be about 20% as potent as the parent drug in vitro.
+The clinical impact of dual endothelin blockage is unknown.

 The pharmacokinetics of macitentan and its active metabolite have been studied primarily in healthy subjects.
 The pharmacokinetics of macitentan are dose proportional over a range from 1 mg to 30 mg after once daily administration.